Avant-monts

 03

-High nitrogen content has been encountered in several boreholes in the area.
-Nitrogen is the most abundant element in the Earth's atmosphere ; it represents about 78% of its composition).
-Because of the abundance of nitrogen in the air, its attractiveness is limited and its economix use unlikely.
-However, its release into the atmosphere does not represent any risk for the population (inert, odorless, invisible) or the environment (does not contribute to the greenhouse effect, already present in high concentrations in the Earth's atmosphere).
+High nitrogen levels have been recorded in several wells in the region.
+Nitrogen is the most abundant element in the earth’s atmosphere (representing around 78% of its composition).
+Because nitrogen is so abundant in the air, its appeal is limited and its economic use unlikely.
+However, its release into the atmosphere poses no risk to people (inert, odorless, invisible) or the environment (it does not contribute to the greenhouse effect, already present in high concentrations in the earth’s atmosphere).

 04

-The exploration license area covers 306sqkm of the Doubs department, spread over 58 municipalities:
+The exploration license area covers 306 km² of the French Doubs region, spread over 58 municipalities:

 Audeux, Avanne-Aveney, Berthelange, Besançon*, Beure, Bonnay, Braillans, Burgille, Busy, Chalezeule, Champagney, Champvans-les-Moulins, Châtillon-le-Duc, Chaucenne, Chemaudin et Vaux, Corcelles-Ferrières, Corcondray, Courchapon, Dannemarie-sur-Crète, Decevey, Ecole-Valentin, Etrabonne, Ferrières-les-Bois, Fontain, Franey, Franois, Geneuille, Grandfontaine, Jallerange, Lantenne-Vertière, Larnod, Lavernay, Le Moutherot, Les Auxons, Mazerolles-le-Salin, Mercey-le-Grand, Mérey-Vieilley, Miserey-Salines, Montferrand-le-Château, Noironte, Pelousey, Pirey, Placey, Pouilley-Français, Pouilley-les-Vignes, Pugey, Rancenay, Recologne, Ruffey-le-Château, Saint-Vit, Serre-les-Sapins, Tallenay, Thise, Thoraise, Torpes, Velesmes-Essarts, Vieilley et Villers-Buzon.